THOMAS C. ACKERMAN

 Dear Fellow San Diegans:

-It is with great pleasure that we approach our 25th year of grant making here at the Thomas C. Ackerman Foundation.
-We have made grants in excess of $7 million dollars to over 650 organizations, making a difference in this wonderful community we are all fortunate enough to call our home.
+The Thomas C. Ackerman Foundation is now into its second quarter century of grant making.
+The Foundation has made grants in excess of $7 million dollars to over 650 organizations in the San Diego region; making a difference in this wonderful community we are all fortunate enough to call our home.

 Collaboration is an important component of our grant-consideration process.
 We have had a long-held interest in funding collaborative initiatives that address areas of need in which we have made grants in the past.
-The Foundation may in some cases act to increase a grant conditional upon evidence of a signed agreement setting forth the details of a well-defined collaborative effort.
+The Foundation will continue to seek out these opportunities, including particularly, efforts by potential grant recipients to pool resources and work together.

-San Diego does not have a large number of organizations such as ours providing funding to the nonprofit sector.
 All of us on the Board are proud to have the opportunity to serve the San Diego community through the ongoing activities of the Foundation and providing our community grants for the greater good.
-Symbolic of this commitment to San Diego and the future, we recently enlisted four new directors, adding several younger members, diversifying the Board.
-This signifies, among other matters, the commitment of the Board and Foundation to serve the San Diego community well into the future.

 Robert G. Copeland